Saturday, 13 September 2014

 What is an Asset?

-Any goods of important value and are of durable nature and which are saleable in the market may be treated as Asset.
+Any goods of significant value that are durable and saleable in the market may be treated as Assets.

-But sometimes, in an ordinary lay man's perspective, anything considered as very important for him can be treated as an asset to him.
-So he may regard his child as his asset.
-Or some gift received from his sweetheart can be a great asset for him.
-Or even his hands or limbs or brain can be treated as an asset by him which are of much importance for his earning and sustenance.
+This means that his child is his asset.
+Or a gift received from his sweetheart can be a great asset for him.
+His hands, legs, or brain can be treated as assets by him, which are of great importance for his earning and sustenance.

-But, generally, for an accounting purpose, an asset is considered as some goods having significant importance with some monetary value and can last for a durable period and can be easily sold in a market or can be exchanged for other goods.
+But, as we are currently dealing with Accounts, an asset is something with significant importance and monetary value, and lasts for a durable period and can be easily sold in a market or be exchanged for other goods.

 Definition of Asset

-Different definitions are there for describing an asset.
+Different definitions have been proposed describing an asset.
 But the essence of all definitions is more or less the same.

 "So an asset may be any goods or resource or property having value for some durable period and which generates income or aids in the production of other goods and services which generate income to the holder of that asset."

-So from above definition, you are able to see that-
+So from the above definition, you can see that-

 • An asset has to be of some value.

-• It should be marketable or exchangeable for other items in the market.
+• It should be marketable or exchangeable for other items.

 • It should be of some considerable duration.